niklash-dev/niklash-dev/README.md

 ### Hello there 👋👋👋

-My Name is Niklas, I am a DevOps Engineer with several years of experience in implementing, optimizing and automating cloud infrastructures.
+My name is Niklas, I am a DevOps Engineer with several years of experience in implementing, optimizing and automating cloud infrastructures.
 I enjoy working on developing innovative solutions and love exploring and trying new technologies.
 My focus is on automating IT processes, optimizing infrastructures and managing servers and containers.

 <!--
 **niklash-dev/niklash-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.